Research and Conservation of Diamondback terrapins at The Wetlands Institute (1989 – 2011)

 Bycatch Reduction Devices

-The Wetlands Institute has been the leader in the development and testing of bycatch reduction devices (BRDs) to keep terrapins and other non-target marine organisms from entering crab traps.
+The Wetlands Institute has been the leader in the development and testing of Bycatch Reduction Devices (BRDs) to keep terrapins and other non-target marine organisms from entering crab traps.
 In 1992, Dr. Roger Wood fashioned the first BRD prototype from a wire coat hanger.
 The rectangular device fits into the inner (narrow) end of entrance funnels in a typical commercial (Maryland-style) crab trap and prevents the entry of adult female terrapins.
 An important concern in the design process was to ensure that the BRD does not reduce the number or size of crabs caught.
 Results from the program’s long-term studies suggest that not only do BRDs greatly reduce the number of terrapins caught by modified traps, they have also actually increased the marketable crab catch over unmodified traps of standard design (Wood 1997).
 In addition to reducing terrapin mortality, BRDs may prevent or reduce the number and diversity of other vertebrate animals that might be incidentally trapped in crab traps (Guillory and Prejean 1998).
 Although BRDs have been shown to be effective when tested in other states within the terrapin’s range, only four states (New York, New Jersey, Delaware, and Maryland) have adopted regulations mandating the use of BRDs.
 The Wetlands Institute works with scientists and state agencies throughout the diamondback terrapin’s range to advocate for the use of BRDs to reduce bycatch and loss of biodiversity in salt marsh ecosystems.
-In 2012, The Wetlands Institute research scientists and staff are working with high school students from The Marine Academy of Technology and Environmental Science to distribute BRDs and informational materials about biodiversity conservation to recreational crabbers.
+Since 2012, The Wetlands Institute research scientists and staff have worked with high school students from The Marine Academy of Technology and Environmental Science to distribute BRDs and informational materials about biodiversity conservation to recreational crabbers.

 Over the years, student researchers in the CCRP have conducted projects that examine the impacts of ghost traps on biodiversity in the salt marsh surrounding the Wetlands Institute.
 In 2007, an intern located and removed 41 ghost traps.
 A minimum estimate based on skeletal remains in the traps suggested that they contained at least 41 dead terrapins and the remains of other marine organisms, including 37 blue crabs.
 Although they are required in New Jersey, only four of the 41 ghost traps were equipped with BRDs.
 This source of terrapin mortality could be greatly reduced if regulations to prevent bycatch were strengthened and enforced.
 Terrapins and other marine organisms in New Jersey’s coastal waters would benefit from a trap removal program similar to the state-wide efforts organized in Virginia, North Carolina, Florida, Alabama, Mississippi, and Texas.
 The Wetlands Institute is working with state agencies to improve our ability to detect and remove abandoned fishing gear.

-Terrapins hatched eggs from the eggs of roadkilled females are reared at a special facility at The Richard Stockton College of New Jersey for ten months.
+Terrapins hatched from the eggs of roadkilled females are reared at a special facility at The Richard Stockton College of New Jersey for ten months.
 Kept warm and well-fed through the winter, the resulting “headstarter” terrapins reach the size of a wild 3 or 4-year old terrapin in less than one year.
 Prior to their release into the salt marsh, headstarter terrapins are measured, weighed, and marked with a uniquely numbered microchip, similar to those injected in cats and dogs.
 These microchips allow for evaluation of the head-starting program.
 To date, several of these headstarters have been observed to return to nest on the nature trail at the Wetlands Institute.
 In 2011, 192 terrapins that were hatched from eggs recovered from roadkills were released at three locations along the road patrol transect.
 Ongoing research projects aim to determine the distribution, movements, and abundance of headstarted terrapins in the local population.

 Conservation programs are not effective on their own in stabilizing populations unless the underlying reasons for decline are addressed; therefore, researchers at The Wetlands Institute seek to reduce roadkills and other factors that contribute to the high mortality rate for the local population.
 In 2004, an intern-driven project led to the installation of barrier fencing along one stretch of our standard road patrol.
 In an effort to reduce roadkills in areas of the road patrol transect known to be major “hot spots”; the fencing project has expanded over the years to include sections of the causeways that connect Seven-mile Island to the main land.
 Fencing material has been improved over the years with the goal of reducing costs of materials and labor while improving the barrier function.
 Currently, more than 11 miles of barrier fence has been installed along roads that cross the salt marsh.
 Dan McLaughlin, Coordinator of Research and Conservation at The Wetlands Institute, works with community groups that wish to install barrier fences in their local area.